-Please assess whether line ministries involve the GO/PMO de facto, not only legally, in the preparation of policy proposals.
-If this question does not fully apply to the structure of relevant institutions in your country, please answer by referring to possible functional equivalents.
+Please assess whether line ministries involve the GO/PMO in both legal and practical terms in the preparation of policy proposals.
+If this question does not fully apply to the structure of relevant institutions in your country, please respond by drawing on possible functional equivalents.

-There are inter-related capacities for coordination in the GO/PMO and line ministries.
-10 🗆 9 🗆 The GO/PMO is regularly briefed on new developments affecting the preparation of policy proposals.
-8 Consultation is rather formal and focuses on technical and drafting issues.
-5 Consultation occurs only after proposals are fully drafted as laws.
-3
+There are inter-related capacities for coordination between GO/PMO and line ministries.
+10 9 The GO/PMO is regularly briefed on new developments affecting the preparation of policy proposals.
+8 7 6 Consultation is rather formal and focuses on technical and drafting issues.
+5 4 3 Consultation occurs only after proposals are fully drafted as laws.
+2

-G2.4 Cabinet Committees
+G2.3 Cabinet Committees